 Kidney cancer forms when cells in the kidney change and multiply abnormally.
 The cancer can interfere with the working of the kidneys.
 Kidney cancer may spread beyond the kidneys to other parts of the body.
 This spread is called metastasis.
-The more the cancer spreads, the harder it is to treat.
+The more cancer spreads, the harder it is to treat.

-You and your health care provider will discuss a treatment plan that's best for your needs.
-Treatment options may include:
+You and your healthcare provider will discuss a treatment plan that's best for your needs.
+Treatment choices may include the following.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR